ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 A Message type created by the Verifier Role and ultimately consumed by Relying Parties.
 -->

-## "Entities" -- Containers for the Roles
+## Principals (Entities?) -- Containers for the Roles

+\[The authors have are happy with the term Principal, and have been looking for something else.
+JOSE uses the term Principal]

-Containers for the Roles.
+Principals are Containers for the Roles.

-Entities are users, organizations, devices and computing environments (e.g., devices, platforms, services, peripherals).
+Principals are users, organizations, devices and computing environments (e.g., devices, platforms, services, peripherals).

-RATS Principals may implement one or more RATS Roles.
-Massage flows occurring within the same RATS Principal are out-of-scope.
+Principals may implement one or more Roles.
+Massage flows occurring within the same Principal are out-of-scope.

-The methods whereby RATS Principals may be identified, discovered, authenticated, connected and trusted, though important, are out-of-scope.
+The methods whereby Principals may be identified, discovered, authenticated, connected and trusted, though important, are out-of-scope.

 Principal operations that apply resiliency, scaling, load balancing or replication are generally believed to be out-of-scope.